 The data collection methods are important elements in research methodology.
 Attach the copies, if you plan to conduct your research via surveys, questionnaires, and interviews.

 It refers to the neutrality in your research methods and data collection.
-Pointing out the bias factors and neutralizing them will make your research more authentic, consistent, and applicable towards the peer reviewers.
+Pointing out the bias factors and neutralizing them will make your research more authentic, consistent, and applicable to the peer reviewers.

 Selected Research Design